jmuehlig/perf-cpp/docs/recording-live-events.md

 ```

 > [!IMPORTANT]
-> Avoid mixing live events with regular events — using only live events leads to more consistent results.
+> Avoid mixing live events with regular events; using only live events leads to more consistent results.

 > [!NOTE]
-> Live events can only capture hardware events, not metrics.
+> `add_live()` accepts hardware events only; adding a metric or time event throws an exception.

 ## Reading Live Values